 Digital health can provide services and information that improve equity.
 We will prioritise opportunities to target inequity, and improve Māori health outcomes, through the use of digital capabilities.
 We will actively address disparities in use of digital health services due to location, cost, digital literacy or other factors.

-Digital services enable health providers to deliver better services
+Digital services enable health providers to deliver better and higher performing services